 If not? please try to fix that first.

 Here are possible solutions

-Step 1: Test with smaller file
+Test with a smaller file

 To confirm if the issue is due to file size or in the upload process, try uploading a small file.
 You can download a sample file from here.